Clearedge-AI/clearedge/README.md

 ### Prerequisites

-To install clearedge, you will need Python 3.9 or later.
-Installation is easy using pip:
+To install clearedge, you will need Python 3.8 or later.

 Since we use Tesseract, you will need extra dependencies.

 For MacOS users, you need to run:
 ```shell
 brew install tesseract
 ```

 For ubuntu users, you need to run:
 ```shell
 sudo apt install tesseract-ocr
 ```